 For military spouses, you’ll need to research these requirements every time you PCS.
 I recommend getting my eBook, “The MilSpouse Guide to Using the Military Spouse Residency Relief Act (MSRRA)“!

 3. Keep Your Money Separate

 Set up an accounting system and a separate business bank account to help you organize your income and expenses…this will make tax time a breeze.
 You can set up an accounting system using excel, a similar online program, or by enlisting the help of an accountant.
 Contact me to receive the excel spreadsheet I use.
 In the event of an audit, the line between your personal and business expenses will be more visible and easier to justify.
 This separation also aids you in determining the profitability of your business.
 A lot of small business owners believe they are profitable, but are actually staying afloat by using their personal funds to cover business expenses.
-Having a separate business account also gives your clients the option of paying you in person or online with their debit/credit card.
-If you write or receive checks you can do so, more professionally, by using your business’ name.

 4. File Taxes